wanhive/hub/docs/INSTALL.md

 ## Network key (optional)

-Network keys allow:
+Network keys are used for:

-* Mutual authentication in a cluster of overlay hubs.
+* Mutual authentication in an [overlay network](#clustering-optional).
-* Establishing trust with an *authentication hub* during distributed authentication of clients.
+* Distributed [authentication](#client-authentication-optional) of the clients.

-Follow these instructions to generate a new pair of keys:
+Follow these instructions to generate a key-pair:

 ```
 wanhive -m
 ```

-1. Select the option *UTILITIES(2)*.
+1. Select *UTILITIES(2)*.
 2. Next, select *Generate keys(2)*.
 3. Follow the instructions.
-4. Install the keys to overlay and authentication hubs:
+4. Configure the overlay and authentication hubs:
-    1. Copy keys to all the host machines.
+    1. Copy the key pair to all the host machines.
-    2. Update the **KEYS** section of the configuration file(s).
+    2. Update the configuration file(s) as illustrated below.

 ```
 [KEYS]